gurbuzf/HLM-helper/README.md

-# A tool to prepare the HLM model inputs and process the output of the model.
+# A tool to prepare global files for HLM